Kitware/ParaView/Utilities/Doxygen/pages/MajorAPIChanges.md

 for views for saving screenshots and animations.
 All of that logic is now encapsulated in `vtkSMSaveScreenshotProxy`.

+`pqMultiViewWidget::captureImage`, `pqMultiViewWidget::writeImage`,
+`pqTabbedMultiViewWidget::captureImage`, `pqTabbedMultiViewWidget::writeImage`,
+`pqView::captureImage`, `pqView::writeImage` have been deprecated and will be removed in future releases.
+Saving and capturing images now goes through pqSaveScreenshotReaction (or **vtkSMScreenshotOptions** proxy).

 Changes in 5.3
 --------------